pkempec/trade-bot/README.md

 yarn start-frontend
 ```

+#### Logs
+Logs from backend are collected in different places

+1. Trade logs are collected in frontend/src/data/trade-YYYY-MM-DD.log
+2. Warning logs are collected in backend/warning.log
+3. Error logs are collected in backend/error.log

 ## FAQ
 Q1.
 I am getting "Timestamp for this request was 1000ms ahead of the server's time.".